beatrizcm01/challenge-accepted-python/project.md

 ### Data Transformation

 Some data transformation was performed with the datasets to rename attributes, dimensions, convert unities and replace values in order to calculate the RMSE index.
+One important note is that, because I noticed that not all correspondent latitudes and longitudes were exactly the same in the forecast and observation datasets, I considered the true coordinates to be the ones present in observation.nc.
+This point is also ellaborated in the Jupyter Notebook.

-The results for the RMSE index calculated for every six hours are stored in the rmse_results.nc file.
+The results for the RMSE index calculated for every six hours are stored in the rmse.nc file.

 ### Data Visualization
 The data visualization was performed with Matplotlib and Seaborn.
-I presented the two-dimensional maps for the RMSE index for the given time period, where the coordinates are the latitude and longitude.
+I presented the two-dimensional heat maps for the RMSE index for the given time period, where the coordinates are the latitude and longitude.
 I also presented the RMSE in São Paulo for each given period with a bar plot and a line graph of RMSE through time both for the period of 6h and for the RMSE calculated hourly.